 An 88-note MIDI controller keyboard gives you a lot of options and controls, like the Nektar Impact LX88+.
 It comes with everything a professional musician needs to get serious with his career.

-Controls are fully programmable to send MIDI CC message to be used with any hardware or software.
-It has eight velocity-sensitive pads with the “Pad Learn” feature that lets you select a pad, play a note on your keyboard and assign it to play the sound the next time you use it.
+Controls are fully programmable to send MIDI CC messages to be used with any hardware or software.
+It has eight velocity-sensitive pads with the “Pad Learn” feature that lets you select a pad, play a note on your keyboard, and assign it to play the sound the next time you use it.